 The bottom line here is that The KitchenAid 36-Inch Built-in Gas Grill is too good to be true.
 The construction quality and durability make it a gas grill to avoid.
 This is particularly true because this is a built-in grill.
 You have an enclosure built around this grill and when it fails a few years down the road, you may not be just replacing the grill, but reengineering your outdoor kitchen.

 Full Review – KitchenAid 36-Inch Built-in Gas Grill

-I know that most people wouldn't expect such a poor quality grill from a brand like KitchenAid.
-The problem is that KitchenAid (now more brand than product) has almost nothing to do with this product, or any of their grills actually.
+I know that most people wouldn’t expect such a poor-quality grill from a brand like KitchenAid.
+The problem is that KitchenAid (now more a brand than a product) has almost nothing to do with this product, or any of their grills actually.
 The use of the name is a licensing arrangement.
-KitchenAid didn't design, build, or even market this grill.
+KitchenAid didn’t design, build, or even market this grill.
 They just got a check for the use of the name.
 Personally, I hate it when companies do this.
 It is false advertising and should, frankly, be illegal.

 If you really want a good option, try looking at my list of the Best Built-in Gas Grills under $2000.